Articles

 Biggest challenge in co-selling

-Beyond strategic alignment and infrastructure, the biggest mistake Lopes sees with companies starting to co-sell is leaving the responsibility to their partners to sell the value of their company.
+Beyond strategic alignment and infrastructure, the biggest mistake Lopes sees is companies starting to co-sell but leaving the responsibility to their partners to sell their value for them.

 She notes, “Partners are not a direct sales team, they don't have obligations to your board or your shareholders.
 It's very important that you make it easy for your co-sell partners to work with you.
 They are working with you because it makes sense for their clients at that time.”

-If your process causes friction or adds a bottleneck for a partner, they’ll be less likely to sell it.
+If your process causes friction or adds a bottleneck, partners will quietly stop bringing you into deals.
 Lopes adds that businesses should “make it easy to tell the story of what you’re doing and how you’re winning to their customer success team, product team and their sales team.”

 Biggest benefits of co-selling

-The biggest benefit by far, and most convincing for stakeholders, is the ability for co-selling partnerships to drive more revenue.
+The biggest benefit is revenue — and the compounding effect that comes with it.
 Lopes thinks of it as tapping into a flywheel.
 By teaming up with ecosystem partners, co-sellers can bring their solutions to market faster, streamlining the sales cycle and driving revenue for all partners involved.

 “A co-sell motion that feels organic is going to help both teams win business faster, more consistently and more effectively,” notes Lopes.